Frozen (musical): Australia and Singapore (2020–23)

-An Australian production production began previews on December 1, 2020, at Sydney Australia's Capitol Theatre, with Jemma Rix as Elsa, Courtney Monsma as Anna and Matt Lee as Olaf.
+An Australian production began previews on December 1, 2020, at Sydney Australia's Capitol Theatre, with Jemma Rix as Elsa, Courtney Monsma as Anna and Matt Lee as Olaf.
 Following an outbreak of COVID-19 in New South Wales, performances of the production were suspended from 21 December 2020 but resumed on 26 December.
 The run closed on May 23, 2021.

 The production moved to Melbourne's Her Majesty's Theatre in previews on June 25, 2021, with the same cast, opening on July 14, 2021, and closing on January 26, 2022 after some performances were cancelled due to the pandemic.
 It transferred to Brisbane's Queensland Performing Arts Centre on February 10, 2022 and closed on May 8.
 It then played at the Adelaide Festival Centre beginning on May 26.
 The final stop of the Australian tour was Perth, where the show opened at Crown Theatre on August 25, 2022, and closed on November 13, 2022.

 A limited run of the Australian production played from February 5 to March 19, 2023, at the Sands Theatre in Marina Bay Sands, Singapore.
 Rix and Lee reprised their roles as Elsa and Olaf, respectively.